Experiencing weather | National Library of Australia (NLA)

 Learning activities

-Search the catalogue of the National Library of Australia or Trove to find accounts of disastrous weather.
+Search the catalogue or Trove to find accounts of disastrous weather.

-After hearing or reading real-life accounts of disastrous weather, have students conduct a mock interview, and then make a creative response.
+After reading or listening to real-life accounts of disastrous weather, have students conduct a mock interview.
+They should:

 • prepare a set of questions and possible answers

-• record it as a video, making sure that both the reporter and the interviewee use appropriate body language, voice and gesture.
+• record the interview as a video, using appropriate body language, tone, and gesture for both the reporter and the interviewee

-• develop a series of visual images for each natural disaster using mixed media (for example, paint, crayons, ink, collage, newspaper cuttings, quotes from poems, maps, keywords)
+• develop a series of visual images for each natural disaster using mixed media (such as paint, crayon, ink, collage, newspaper cuttings, quotes, maps and keywords)

 Need help?